My Story

 Goal number two.
 Retire early.

 When I was married, there was no plan to save much.
 We made money and it got spent.
 That was the plan.
-I had other ideas and I was a big saver before I was married.
-Even as a teenager I worked and saved and spent money only on things that really mattered.
-But It’s hard to have a plan for a fabulous financial future when it’s the opposite of your partner’s.
+I had other ideas, and I was a big saver before I was married.
+Even as a teenager, I worked, saved, and spent money only on things that really mattered.
+But it’s hard to have a plan for a fabulous financial future when it’s the opposite of your partner’s.
 I gave up trying to educate him and getting him to see the same future that I saw.
-So part of this site is about how I am digging myself out of “just making it” on my own, to a solid plan to reach early retirement!
+So part of this site is about how I am digging myself out of “just making it” on my own to a solid plan to reach early retirement!
 I hope to share all the steps, the easy and the hard ones, that will help me find that FIRE!
-I have a much more solid plan now and I’m working on it every day.
+I have a much more solid plan now, and I’m working on it every day.

 Goal number three.
 Finding out what I want to be when I grow up.